prebid/prebid.github.io/dev-docs/modules/userId.md

 * **BritePool ID** - Britepool Identity Resolution userId submodule.
 Universal Identity resolution which does not depend on 3rd party cookies.
 * **Criteo ID for Exchanges** –  specific id for Criteo and its partners that enables optimal take rate on all web browsers.
-* **DigiTrust ID** – an anonymous cryptographic ID generated in the user’s browser on a digitru.st subdomain and shared across member publisher sites.
 * **ID5 Universal ID** - a neutral identifier for digital advertising that can be used by publishers, brands and ad tech platforms (SSPs, DSPs, DMPs, Data Providers, etc.) to eliminate the need for cookie matching.
 * **Identity Link** – provided by LiveRamp, this module calls out to the ATS (Authenticated Traffic Solution) library or a URL to obtain the user’s IdentityLink envelope.
 * **LiveIntent ID** – a user identifier tied to an active, encrypted email in our graph and functions in cookie-challenged environments and browsers.